What Is a Transfer of Equity? Process & Explanation

 The basic conveyancing steps involved are as follows:

-- Drawing up the transfer document – The transfer deed sets out the new terms of ownership, and all parties involved (current owners and those to be removed or added) must sign in the presence of a witness.
+- Drawing up the transfer document.
+The transfer deed sets out the new terms of ownership, and all parties involved (current owners and those to be added or removed) must sign in the presence of a witness.

-- Obtain the lender’s consent – The solicitor will get written confirmation from the lender that they agree to the proposed title deed changes.
+- Getting the lender’s consent.
+The solicitor will get written confirmation from the lender that they agree to the proposed title deed changes.
 If the current mortgage is to remain in place after the transfer, the lender must also be a party to the transfer deed.

-- Land Registry notification – Your conveyancer registers the transfer deed at the Land Registry.
+- Notifying Land Registry.
+Your conveyancer registers the transfer deed at the Land Registry.

 How long does a transfer of equity take?